Summer Research Program for Non‑Medical Students

 Students who complete all of the requirements will receive a notation on their transcripts or a certificate of completion (external to Dalhousie University) and are eligible for future funding through the program if they choose to re-apply.

 Funding for the Summer Research Program for Non-Medical Students is provided by the Imhotep Legacy Academy and Dalhousie Medical School.
-Successful applicants receive a stipend of $5,000 over a 12-week period in the summer, as well as a $750 travel stipend (pending abstract submisison and acceptance to present at a national/international conference).
-There are four (4) studentships available each year.
+Successful applicants receive a stipend of $5,000 over a 12-week period in the summer, and conference related expenses like registration fees (if any) may be reimbursed to a certain amount (pending abstract submission and acceptance to present virtually at a national/international conference).

 How to apply